MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/reference-pg-azure-storage.md

 ### Return type

-`TABLE(path text, bytes bigint, last_modified timestamp with time zone, etag text, content_type text, content_encoding text, content_hash text)` a table with one record per blob returned, including the full name of the blob, and some additional properties described below.
+`TABLE(path text, bytes bigint, last_modified timestamp with time zone, etag text, content_type text, content_encoding text, content_hash text)` a table with one record per blob returned, including the full name of the blob, and some other properties.

 #### path